 Step 1: Check for Nameplate or Part Number Information

 The easiest way to find a replacement cylinder is to find the nameplate information and the cylinder part number.
-Most manufacturers use “Smart” Part Numbers or have history on the Serial Number.
-IBT Fluid Power Specialists are experts at deciphering nameplate information and can provide assistance during this step of the process if needed.
+Most manufacturers use “Smart” Part Numbers or have history of the Serial Number.
+IBT Fluid Power Specialists are also experts at deciphering nameplate information and can provide assistance during this step of the process if needed.

-However, nameplate information and the cylinder part number are often unavailable or untraceable.
-In that case, you can continue to use these steps to help you measure and replace an existing hydraulic cylinder.
+However, sometimes nameplate information or the cylinder part number may be unavailable or untraceable.
+In that case, forgo checking for this information and continue on to the next step in measuring and replacing an existing hydraulic cylinder.

-For example, if the outer barrel is 2-inches and you subtract 0.25-inches for each tubing wall, then the bore is equal to 2-inches minus 0.25-inches minus 0.25-inches.
-This equals a 1.5-inch bore.
+For example, if the outer barrel is two inches and you subtract 0.25 inches to account for each tubing wall, then the bore is equal to a 1.5 inch bore.

 |Piston Diameter (Bore)||Outside Barrel Diameter (Option 1)||Outside Barrel Diameter (Option 2)||Outside Barrel Diameter (Option 3)|

-Step 5: Measuring the retracted length of the cylinder rod
+Step 5: Measure the Retracted Length of the Cylinder Rod

-This is the distance between a fixed location on the cylinder to the marked location on the cylinder rod while in the fully retracted position.
-In the example below, we used masking tape to mark the cylinder rod and measured 1.25 inches from the rod wiper to where the tape ends.
+The retracted length is the distance between a fixed location on the cylinder and the marked location on the cylinder rod while it’s in the fully retracted position.
+In the image shown, we used masking tape to mark the cylinder rod and measured 1.25 inches from the rod wiper to where the tape ends.

 Step 6: Measure the Extended Length of the Cylinder Rod